knative/docs/docs/versioned/install/installing-kourier.md

 function: how-to
 ---

-# Plugin: Kourier
+# Configure Kourier plugin

-This page walks you through manually installing and customizing Kourier for use with Knative.
+This page describes installing and customizing Kourier for use with Knative.
 Kourier is an ingress for Knative Serving and a lightweight alternative for the Istio ingress.
 Its deployment consists only of an [Envoy proxy](https://www.envoyproxy.io) and a control plane.